Last date modified: 2026-Jun-29

 1. Click New Restore at the top of the ARM Jobs page.

-2. Configure settings in Source & Destination fields, Options fields, and Notifications fields sections.
+2. Configure settings in Source & Destination fields, Options fields, and Notification fields sections.

 3. Click Save.

-• Click the Run Job button in the console to run the job manually.
+• Click Run Job in the console to run the job manually.

-• Click the Delete Job button in the console to delete the job.
+• Click Delete Job in the console to delete the job.

 • Click the ARM Jobs tab on the page to navigate back to the ARM Jobs list and view the newly created Restore job.